sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

 The principle is the same as with the A-sweeps, but as the bench scope is unable to highlight the interesting timing markers, it's important for the technician to have a solid mental image of what's going on, which is this:
-1. The bench scope is triggering on alternate delay timing references.
+1. The B-gate outputs alternate timing references for the bench scope to trigger on.
-2. The technician needs to overlay two timing markers on the CRT.
+2. The technician needs to adjust the offset and sweep slope to align two timing markers on the bench scope's CRT.
-3. The principle involed is the same as with the A-sweeps, but if one or both timing markers are off the CRT, then it's hard to orient.
+3. The principle involed is the same as with the A-sweeps, but if one or both timing markers are off the CRT then it may be hard hard to orient.
 4. The key thing to note is that that the `DLY POS` control "slides" across the timing markers, while the $$\Delta $$ control adjusts their distance.

-If both markers are off the CRT, it might be helpful to slow down the sweep speed to get a better sense for what's happening.
-Once both markers are positioned towards the front of the slower sweep, it's time to switch to the specified sweep speed to align them.

 [^2]: I'm speaking from personal experience here, I found this part of
     the calibration process quite confusing when I calibrated my 2467.

+If both markers are off the CRT, it might be helpful to slow down the sweep speed on the bench scope to get a better sense for what's happening.
+Once both markers are positioned towards the front of the slower sweep, it's time to switch to the specified sweep speed to align them.